NikolaVk/battleship-wars/README.md

 Battleship wars is a game that is based on the classic strategy pen and paper game where the 2 players fight for victory by destroying each other's ships.
-This version of the game is a python based game played via the terminal inside a code editor, or in this case this game is depolyed on Heroku which creates a terminal to play on.
+This version of the game is a python based game played via the terminal inside a code editor, or in this case this game is deployed on Heroku which creates a terminal to play on.

-Players will be playing against a computer that will try to find all of the players ships before they do, the first to lose all of his ships loses the game.
-There are 4 ships in total with 4 different sizes going from a ship that occupies 2 rows/collums to a ship that occupies 5.
+Players will be playing against a computer that will try to find all the players ships before they do, the first to lose all of his ships loses the game.
+There are 4 ships in total with 4 different sizes going from a ship that occupies 2 rows/columns to a ship that occupies 5.

 ## How to play

 Inside the terminal the first thing the player will see is how to play the game.
 Here it explains what all different symbols mean.
-The players ships are indicated with a *, the empty spots are indicated with [ ], the misses with o and the hits with an X. In turns the player and computer get a shot at each other, the player chooses hir/hers shots by typing in the coordinates (example: B5/h7) The first who sinks all of the oponents ships wins the game and can after enter 'y' to go again or 'n' to stop playing.
+The players ships are indicated with a *, the empty spots are indicated with [ ], the misses with o and the hits with an X. In turns the player and computer get a shot at each other, the player chooses his/hers shots by typing in the coordinates (example: B5/h7) The first who sinks all the opponents ships wins the game and can after enter 'y' to go again or 'n' to stop playing.

 ## Features